jmzambon/libreoffice-code-highlighter/README.md

 If you encounter any problems after installing the extension, please check whether you have this or similar pacakge.

 ### Install Extension
-Open LibreOffice, go to `Tools` -> `Extension Manager...` and add the extension `codehighlighter.oxt`
+Open LibreOffice, go to `Tools` -> `Extension Manager...` and add the extension `codehighlighter2.oxt`

 You can download the extension either from the official LibreOffice extensions page or from [releases](https://github.com/jmzambon/libreoffice-code-highlighter/releases).
-If you have downloaded the `codehighlighter.oxt.zip` file from GitHub releases, extract it before adding to the LibreOffice.
+If you have downloaded the `codehighlighter2.oxt.zip` file from GitHub releases, extract it before adding to the LibreOffice.

 ## USAGE
 - Open a LibreOffice document.